Whitfords railway station

 Whitfords railway station is a railway station located on the boundary of Padbury and Kingsley, suburbs of Perth, Western Australia.
-It is on the Joondalup railway line, which is part of the Transperth commuter rail network.
+It is on the Yanchep line, which is part of the Transperth commuter rail network.
 It is located in the median of the Mitchell Freeway, and consists of an elevated bus interchange on top of an island platform at ground level.
 South of Whitfords, trains run every 5 minutes during peak.
 North of Whitfords, trains run every 10 minutes during peak.
 Between peak during the day, trains run every 15 minutes.
-The journey to Perth railway station is 19.8 km, and takes 19 minutes.
+The journey to Perth Underground railway station is 19.8 km, and takes 19 minutes.

 The station was constructed as part of the Northern Suburbs Transit System project.
-Construction began in November 1991, and was completed in December 1992.
-It opened on 28 February 1993, along with most other stations on the Joondalup line.
+Construction began in November 1991 and was completed in December 1992.
+It opened on 28 February 1993, along with most other stations on the Yanchep line (then known as the Joondalup line).

 Description

 Whitfords railway station is on the boundary of Padbury and Kingsley, suburbs of Perth, Western Australia.
 It is located in the median of the Mitchell Freeway, just south of Whitfords Avenue.
 The station consists of an elevated bus interchange on top of an island platform at ground level.
 The bus interchange is a road looping around a central island.
 The platform is accessed from the bus interchange island via stairs, a set of escalators, a lift, or a ramp.
 There are toilets and a kiosk on the bus interchange.
 It is linked to the east over the freeway by a bus bridge and a pedestrian bridge.

-Whitfords station is 19.8 km, or a 19-minute train journey, from Perth railway station, placing the station in fare zone 3.
+Whitfords station is 19.8 km, or a 19-minute train journey, from Perth Underground railway station, placing the station in fare zone 3.
 The adjacent stations are Greenwood railway station to the south, and Edgewater railway station to the north.
 To the north of the station is a 250 m long turnback siding.